 However, in some instances, they may not go into fail-safe and the engines could lose power and stall.
 Toyota says that power steering and braking would stay on, but at higher speeds, the stalling could increase the risk of a crash.
 Dealers will update the hybrid software at no cost to consumers when the recall begins.

-Anyone who had an inverter failure with the system faults will get a new one, according to Toyota.
+According to Toyota, anyone who had an inverter failure with the system faults will get a new one.
 The recall covers about 267,000 vehicles in the United States.
 Vehicle owners can expect to get a notification in the mail in late August.

 Vehicle stalling is a serious problem.
 When vehicles stall, drivers could lose control, which could lead to a crash.
 Also, when vehicles unexpectedly stall on a busy roadway or freeway, there is the danger of other vehicles striking the stalled car.
 We see these types of incidents resulting in major injuries or even fatalities.